• Skip to primary navigation

 Can I make a half recipe or double the size?

 It's not recommended to make this recipe with less than 2 cups of cashews.
-That's because most machines won't turn the cashews sufficiently in the blades to process into cream cheese.
+That's because most machines won't turn the cashews sufficiently in the blades to process into a smooth consistency.
 However, it is fine to double the recipe.

 Can I use cultured vegan cream cheese in recipes that use regular cream cheese?

-I tested the recipe with coconut yogurt from the store and while it didn't produce the same lovely taste, it did ferment.
+I tested the recipe for cultured cashew cream cheese with coconut yogurt from the store, and while it didn't produce the same lovely taste, it did ferment.
 However, I can't vouch for all brands of plant-based yogurt.
-If you want to try a store-bought yogurt, I recommend choosing the best tasting, additive-free product you can find.
+If you want to try a store-bought yogurt, I recommend choosing the best-tasting, additive-free product you can find.

 What if I don't have a Vitamix?

-As long as your machine is an equivalent high-powered blender you'll be fine.
-You will know your machine is adequate if it changes cashews in the last few minutes of processing from a fine-grained mixture to one with a silky, smooth cream cheese consistency.
-If your blender doesn't do this, you may still enjoy this recipe as a delicious probiotic spread, rather than cream cheese.
+As long as your machine is an equivalent high-powered blender, you'll be fine.
+You will know your machine is adequate if it changes cashews in the last few minutes of processing from a fine-grained mixture to one with a silky-smooth consistency.
+If your blender doesn't do this, you may still enjoy this recipe as a delicious probiotic spread.

 📖 Recipe